Intimate Nearness: What ‘Immanuel’ Really Means

-Introduction: The God Who Comes Down
+The God Who Comes Down To Us

-Among world religions, we notice a striking pattern: to reach God, humanity perpetually strives upward, through rituals, meditation, good works, or enlightenment.
+What Immanuel Really Means: Among world religions, we notice a striking pattern: to reach God, humanity perpetually strives upward, through rituals, meditation, good works, or enlightenment.
 The Bible presents a radically different reality—a God who comes down.
 “God with us” isn’t just a comforting phrase; it’s the revolutionary truth that sets Christianity apart from every human religion.
 This is Immanuel—not a distant deity demanding we ascend to Him, but the sovereign God who descends in grace to seek and save His people.
 As Acts 17:27-28 declares, “He is not far from each one of us, for in Him we live and move and have our being.”

-Immanuel: God’s Intimate Nearness Think of it this way: circles have a circumference and a centre.
+What Immanuel Really Means.
+Think of it this way: circles have a circumference and a centre.
 Where is God’s circumference?
 Nowhere.
 Where is God’s centre?
 Everywhere.
 He is as near to each of His chosen ones as if they were the only person in existence.
 This is not a God who waits on the mountaintop for worthy climbers, but One who comes down into our valleys of sin and death to reconcile us to Himself.

 Bridging the Gap: God’s Sovereign Initiative in the Old Testament